hilookas/markdown-it-directive-webcomponents/README.md

   - `present`: Which type of directive to parse.
 Values: `inline`, `block`, `both`.
   - `name`: The name of the directive
   - `tag`: The tag name of the converted component
+  - `allowedAttrs`: Allowed attribute names.
+If set as an array, elements in the array can be a String or a RegEx.
+If not set, allow any name. (has security issues, not recommended)
   - `parseInner`: Whether to continue to parse the content as Markdown or not.
 Bool type. if it is `false`, the content will be unescaped and written in the output.

+[DOMPurify](https://github.com/cure53/DOMPurify) is recommended as a security backup.

 Here are three directive formats that can be recognized: